Khaleel/SSS-Front-End-Style-Guides/common.md

 For a good quick overview, we recommend, Emmet, Sublime Text, Hyper.vs, JS Lint, SASS cli, NodeJS, NPM and Apple xcode.

+## Language Arabic

+We support en-US and ar-SA for now in a language META doctype.
+Arabic generally use rtl for direction and currency also uses Arabic delimeters and nominators so please stick with that as best practice.

 ## General-specific guidance

 - Do use correct English (preferably US) everywhere applicable.